 Do not plead guilty before speaking with a criminal lawyer.
 Your rights may have been violated, or there may be a chance to get your charges reduced.
 Let our office help you get justice!

-El Paso Criminal Defense Attorneys
+El Paso Criminal Lawyer

 We have been helping clients in and around El Paso since 2005.
 We know what it takes to defend against the most complex cases and win.
 All initial criminal case evaluations are free of charge and without obligation to retain our firm.
 Call today to get started.